There’s something special about a craftsman bungalow and about building a second story on a bungalow.

 Adding a second story (or pop-top) can save you the headache of relocating and lets you stay in your same neighborhood and school district.
 But, that’s just the tip of the iceberg.

-Popping the top of your craftsman bungalow allows for complete customization.
+Popping the top of your craftsman bungalow or building a second floor addition and craftsman bungalow allows for complete customization.
 With the extra space, you can change your existing layout and get the home of your dreams.
 You could move all of the bedrooms upstairs or opt to modernize your home with an open floor plan.
 Building your home up will also give you a height advantage that simply isn’t possible with the traditional craftsman bungalow, letting you wake up to an even better view of the mountains.

 Having more space can have a major impact on the quality of your life.
 You’ll also get the added bonus that the additional square footage that you get when you build a second story to your home will increase the overall value of your home.